Dr Caz Mamwell BSc MA PhD FSA Scot &

 Their masters degrees did at least differ - Caz gained an MA in Archaeological Practice at the University of the Highlands and Islands, whilst Dave’s MSc was in Human Osteoarchaeology and Palaeopathology with the University of Bradford – but both got distinctions.

 Dave completed his PhD research with the University of Bradford: Orkney's first farmers.
 Reconstructing biographies from osteological analysis to gain insights into life and society in a Neolithic community on the edge of Atlantic Europe.
-If you fancy some bedtime reading Dave's thesis may be downloaded free of charge from the University of Bradford.
+You can read the abstract and download his thesis by clicking here.
 He is also the osteoarchaeologist for the Orkney Research Centre for Archaeology (ORCA).

-Caz's recently completed PhD research on the Orcadian Bronze Age was undertaken through the University of Edinburgh, resulting in a thesis entitled 'It rained a lot and nothing much happened' Settlement and Society in Bronze Age Orkney' - this will shortly also be available online.
+Caz's recently completed PhD research on the Orcadian Bronze Age was undertaken through the University of Edinburgh, resulting in a thesis entitled 'It rained a lot and nothing much happened' Settlement and Society in Bronze Age Orkney'.
+You can read the abstract and download her thesis by clicking here.

 Both Caz and Dave are on the Board of Trustees of the Swandro-Orkney Coastal Archaeology Trust and are engaged in fundraising for the excavation of the chambered tomb and mulit-period settlement site at the Knowe of Swandro.